The home I built all by myself. It took me three solid years, working on it every day.

 We also had a number of fires that impacted the canyon, but no photos.

-A Sheriffs Department helicopter was on a mission to find a “downed” airplane that had supposedly crashed somewhere in the canyon.
-The pilot knew where I lived and knew I had a helipad.
+A Sheriff’s Department helicopter was on an assignment to find a “missing” airplane that had supposedly crashed somewhere in the canyon.
+The helicopter pilot knew where I lived and knew I had a helipad.
 He was going to land and pick me up since I knew the canyon.
 As he approached my helipad he hit a power line that he didn’t see.
 And crashed.
-Moderate injuries and the helicopter was completely destroyed.
+Moderate injuries but the Sheriff’s helicopter was completely destroyed.